OGRECave/ogre-next/Docs/src/manual/hlms.md

 Loop that prints the text inside the block, The text is repeated `count - start` times.
 Must be finalized with `@end`.

--   count The number of times to repeat the loop (if start = 0).
+-   `count` The number of times to repeat the loop (if start = 0).
 Count can read variables.
 -   `scopedVar` is a variable that can be used to print the current iteration of the loop while inside the block. i.e.
     `@scopedVar` will be converted into a number in the range \[start;
-    count)
+    count).
--   start Optional.
+-   `start` Optional.
 Allows to start from a value different than 0.
 Start can read variables.

 Newlines are very important, as they will be printed with the loop.